Nquxii/zlib-dl/README.md

 Ensure your config.json is set if you don't want to use several parameters each time.

-OPTIONAL: add zldl to path (so you don't need to cd into zlib-dl every time)
+Add zldl to path (so you don't need to cd into zlib-dl every time) Linux/MacOS:

-Linux/MacOS:
 ```
-sudo cp zldl /usr/local/bin/
+ln -s zldl/main.py ~/.local/bin/script.py
 ```
-in this case, either specify your download directory inside the script, or use the correct parameters every time you run it (specifying which path to download your book is necessary if you want to use only one file)

 ## Usage
 ```